 Q & A: What is Integrated Business Planning?

-We sat down with an IBP expert and fired off a series of questions to help readers interested in IBP understand the following:
+We sat down with Srikanth Srinivas, an Integrated Business Planning (IBP) expert, and fired off a series of questions to help readers interested in IBP understand the following:

 - How to go about finding the best IBP solution